 Popunders are a pretty straightforward ad type, so could you use any additional advertising codes, or will it be too much?

 Actually, you could and should!
 But mind the website niche and format while combining ads.

 Our recommendations will be:

-- For news websites, it is better to place pop ads along with native banners.
+- News websites: it is better to place Pop ads along with Native Banners.

-- On service websites (converters, shorteners, torrents), you can use Social bar, pops, and banners.
+- Service websites (converters, shorteners, torrents): you can use Social Bar, pops, and banners.

-- On blogs and educational websites, it is better to start with native ads.
+- Blogs and educational websites: it is better to start with native ads.
 As for Popunders, test them first, and if your readership reacts benevolently, you’re free to go ahead!

-- On streaming platforms, mix Popunders with banner ads (exclude ads with sound) and VAST formats.
+- Movies and streaming platforms: mix Popunders with Banners (exclude ads with sound).